JivkoJelev91/react-slack-clone-app/README.md

 ## Note

 > :warning: After running the project, note that, firebaseConfig file is missing.
-Setup your firebase config from https://console.firebase.google.com/ and enjoy!
+> Setup your firebase config from https://console.firebase.google.com/
+> For more info here: https://firebase.google.com/docs/web/setup